Insurance and Fees

 Instead, we take time to listen deeply so we can understand every patient as a human being and address the root cause with a comprehensive plan tailored to your needs.
 If this is what you are looking for then we may be a good fit.

-At the time of check out, please ask our office staff for an insurance-ready receipt.
+Once payment is made an insurance ready receipt will be in your patient portal.
 This receipt will have the appropriate billing and diagnosis codes that you can submit to your insurance company for reimbursement directly from them.
 The amount you will receive depends upon your out-of-network benefits and your deductible.
 Please check your policy or with your company to better understand your plan.
+You can also use your HSA to pay for services.

 There may be an additional form for out-of-network filing you will need to obtain from your insurance company that you will submit with our insurance-ready receipt.
-The additional forms for Blue Cross/Blue Shield and Coventry One are below.
+The form for BCBS is here.

 We encourage you to be proactive with your insurance company so you receive the reimbursement due to you according to your plan.